 - Limit variety – stick to one type of food.

-- Feed dog separately allowing him space and time to eat at his own pace.
+- Feed the dog separately allowing him space and time to eat at his own pace.

 - Stay close, but don’t stare or talk.